soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 ---

-## Top-level vs. domain ontologies
+## Top-Level vs. Domain Ontologies

 A **top-level ontology** describes general concepts such as time, space, or events independently of a specific subject or application area or a particular problem.
 (Rehbein2017ontologies, p.
 165)